rudyvan/digital_meter/README.md

 or to attach to the battery storage management application:

 tmux a -t bs

+or to attach to the logging output of the application:

+tmux a -t log
 ```

+or alternatively use Ctrl+b followed by '(' or ')' to switch between the different tmux panes, where the log pane becomes also visible.

 To detach from the tmux environment, press `Ctrl+b` followed by `d`.
 Some other keys to use in tmux: